AQNclasses/notes305wi/ch1.md

+# Class Norms

+- We are transforming our brains together
+- Requires some trust and vulnerability
+- "See something say something"
+- "What is said here stays here, what is learned here leaves here"

 # Recursion and Induction

 "The control of a large force is the same principle as the control of a few men: